 - Reason for subletting the property or leaving permanently.

-- Proposed sublet term.
+- Proposed sublet lease term.

 - The written consent of any co‑tenants, if there is any.